gurpreet2828/Vmware_Projects/Adding ESXI-Host to vCenter Server/README.md

 ![Picture3](https://github.com/gurpreet2828/VmwareProject_Images/blob/dc70a7613bd6f310426f065c8f1a7ae74b604d60/Picture3.png)

-Create a new datacenter by right clicking at folder name of department You will see as following image
+**Step 3: Create a new datacenter by right clicking at folder name of department** You will see as following image

 ![Picture4](https://github.com/gurpreet2828/VmwareProject_Images/blob/dc70a7613bd6f310426f065c8f1a7ae74b604d60/Picture4.png)